DevExpress-Examples/winforms-dashboard-create-layout-from-scratch/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Dashboard for WinForms - How to Modify Dashboard Layout in Code
+# BI Dashboard for WinForms - How to Modify Dashboard Layout in Code

-The following example demonstrates how to modify <a href="https://docs.devexpress.com/Dashboard/116693/main-features/dashboard-layout">dashboard layout</a> in code.
+The following example demonstrates how to modify [dashboard layout](https://docs.devexpress.com/Dashboard/116693/main-features/dashboard-layout) in code.

 ![](./images/screenshot.png)